 Q: Can homeowners reserve the pavilions for events?

 Following the event, site clean up and removal of all event waste is the responsibility of the homeowner(s) hosting the party.
-Please leave the pavilion in the same condition as it was before the party.
+Please leave the pavilion in the same condition as before the party.

 Q: Is fishing allowed in the common areas?